pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 942 High Performance

+These have been days of performance evaluations and how we can be getter performance in our services, we have latency problems and bad performance.

 ##### Day 941 Sick

 Coding when you are sick is not pleasant just that I can tell you to take a break when that happens.